tiny-team/tiny-team.github.io/index.md

 ### Admin Page

 # Developer Guide
 Developers who are interested in running our project locally must have Next.js and PostgreSQL installed.
-Our tech stack also uses ESLint, Typescript, Bootstrap 5, and React, with deployment via Vercel.
+Our tech stack also uses ESLint, Typescript, Bootstrap 5, and React.

 1. Clone the repository to your local computer.
 2. Change into the root directory for the project (store-dash) using `cd` command.
 Then install the necessary third party libraries using `npm install`.